ADHD Signs in Kids vs. Adults: What's Different

 Treatment plans are carefully tailored to developmental stages and family lifestyles.
 Options include oral immunotherapy for food allergies, sublingual therapy for environmental allergies, and medication management using child-appropriate dosing and delivery methods.
 These specialists work closely with families to create realistic treatment schedules that fit with school and activity demands.

-Food allergies represent a major focus of pediatric allergy practice, with specialists managing reactions to milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
+Food allergies represent a major focus of pediatric allergy practice, with specialists managing reactions to milk, eggs, peanuts, tree nuts, soy, wheat, fish, shellfish, and others.
 These doctors understand how food allergies often change as children grow, with some allergies resolving while others may persist into adulthood.

 Environmental allergies affecting children's respiratory health include reactions to pollen, dust mites, pet dander, and mold.
 Pediatric allergists recognize how these allergies impact school performance, sleep quality, and participation in outdoor activities, creating targeted treatment plans that address these specific challenges.